baskar007/rtmpsnoop/README.md

 # rtmpsnoop - The RTMP sniffer!

-## difference between Andrea Fabrizi rtmpSnoop
+## Difference between Andrea Fabrizi rtmpSnoop

 * Supports more than one output format at the same time
 * Default output is rtmpdump
 * Small changes in rtmpdump format
 * lib/ was changed to rtmpsnoop_lib/ so you can put that in your python library folder.

+## Original repository

+Original for can be found on https://github.com/andreafabrizi/rtmpSnoop and I will try to stay in sync with original upstream as long as it will be possible for me to maintain.
+At this point there is all features and bugfixes as is in original upstream.

 **rtmpsnoop** lets you to sniff RTMP streams from live TV, online channels and straming services and dump the RTMP properties in many formats.
 You can analyse both live and dumped streams.